kovidgoyal/calibre/manual/conversion.rst

 calibre can directly convert ODT (OpenDocument Text) files.
 You should use styles to format your document and minimize the use of direct formatting.
 When inserting images into your document you need to anchor them to the paragraph, images anchored to a page will all end up in the front of the conversion.

-To enable automatic detection of chapters, you need to mark them with the build-in styles called 'Heading 1', 'Heading 2', ..., 'Heading 6' ('Heading 1' equates to the HTML tag <h1>, 'Heading 2' to <h2> etc).
+To enable automatic detection of chapters, you need to mark them with the built-in styles called 'Heading 1', 'Heading 2', ..., 'Heading 6' ('Heading 1' equates to the HTML tag <h1>, 'Heading 2' to <h2> etc).
 When you convert in calibre you can enter which style you used into the 'Detect chapters at' box.
 Example:

   * If you mark Chapters with style 'Heading 2', you have to set the 'Detect chapters at' box to ``//h:h2``
   * For a nested TOC with Sections marked with 'Heading 2' and the Chapters marked with 'Heading 3' you need to enter ``//h:h2|//h:h3``.
 On the Convert - TOC page set the 'Level 1 TOC' box to ``//h:h2`` and the 'Level 2 TOC' box to ``//h:h3``.